Skip to content

 That’s the first thing you should know.

-About Brian Keene
+Read more from Brian Keene

-BRIAN KEENE writes novels, comic books, short fiction, and occasional journalism for money.
+Brian Keene writes novels, comic books, short fiction, and occasional journalism for money.
 He is the author of over fifty books, mostly in the horror, crime, and dark fantasy genres.
 His 2003 novel, The Rising, is often credited (along with Robert Kirkman’s The Walking Dead comic and Danny Boyle’s 28 Days Later film) with inspiring pop culture’s current interest in zombies.
 Keene’s novels have been translated into German, Spanish, Polish, Italian, French, Taiwanese, and many more.

 The father of two sons, Keene lives in rural Pennsylvania.